AntonioST/jNeuroCarto/README.md

 - support more configuration.
 - better image transformation (translation and rotation).
 - use Java standard tool (`ServiceLoader`) to load external components.
+- save without completed channelmap and allow to direct read `*.config.json`.

 #### Missed features but planned in future

-- same ability of blueprint functions.
-- probe implant coordinate transformation.
+- undo/redo actions

 #### Highlighted